Marcus Savings Account – Review 2023

 The first is being able to manage your account online and through the Marcus app.
 Both are free to use, and you can view your balances and schedule transfers easily.

-Marcus allows you to make deposits using electronic transfer, direct deposit, wire transfer or mailing a check, which can take a few additional business days to process.
-Mobile check deposit isn't an option, however.
+Marcus allows you to make deposits using an electronic transfer, direct deposit, wire transfer, or mailing a check, which can take a few additional business days to process.
+Mobile check deposit isn’t an option, however.

 The other benefit of opening a savings account with Marcus is access to a U.S.-based call center seven days a week.
 Customer service is available by phone daily, which is convenient if you have questions or need help with your account.
 Help is available by calling 1-855-730-7283, Monday to Friday from 8 am – 10 pm E.T. and Saturday to Sunday from 9 am – 7 pm E.T.